Appledore Shipbuilders: History

 Appledore built two Róisín-class patrol boats for the Irish Naval Service: LÉ Róisín was completed in 1999 and LÉ Niamh in 2001.

 In 2010, Ireland ordered a further two, 90 m, 23 kn offshore patrol vessels from Babcock with an option for a third, to be built at Appledore.
 The first Samuel Beckett-class offshore patrol vessels was commissioned in May 2014.
 In June 2014, the Irish government took up the option for the third ship to be built at Appledore (delivered in 2016) and ordered a fourth in 2016 (delivered in 2018).

 In October 2003, the Appledore shipyard went into receivership, and in early 2004 was acquired by DML, the operators of Devonport dockyard.
 The company was reconstituted as Appledore Shipbuilders (2004) Limited and was run by the DML subsidiary DML Appledore.
 During this period the yard's main activity was the installation of machinery packages and other systems for luxury yachts for Devonport Yachts Ltd.

 In June 2007, Babcock International Group acquired DML, including its operations at the Appledore Shipyard, renaming them Babcock Marine Appledore.
 A Royal Navy contract secured 300 jobs in Appledore until 2015.
 The Appledore yard constructed elements of the two Queen Elizabeth-class aircraft carriers.
 Bow sections for HMS Queen Elizabeth were completed in April 2010 and were barged to Rosyth Dockyard for integration with other modules.
 The yard then built flight deck sponsons and centre blocks for Queen Elizabeth.
 From 2012, Appledore built similar sections for Queen Elizabeth's sister ship HMS Prince of Wales.

 Babcock announced in November 2018 that it had no future for the shipyard, which closed on 15 March 2019.
 The last vessel to be built at the yard was the LÉ George Bernard Shaw, an Irish Naval Service vessel.

 In August 2020, InfraStrata (owners of Belfast shipyard Harland and Wolff) bought the dormant shipyard for £7 million.
 The deal saw the shipyard renamed H&W Appledore.

-In July 2022, the shipyard won a £55 million contract to refit former Royal Navy mine-hunting ship HMS Quorn (M41) which is expected to be passed to the Lithuanian navy in 2024.
+In July 2022, the shipyard won a £55 million contract to refit former Royal Navy mine-hunting ship HMS Quorn (M41) which was expected to be passed to the Lithuanian navy in 2024.
+The contract became a casualty of the 2024 collapse of Harland & Wolff and in August 2025 the ship, under her new name Sūduvis (M55), was towed to Klaipeda for completion of the conversion.